Russia overcoming Sputnik V production bottlenecks, output capacity rises to 30mn doses a month

-Russia is starting to over come production bottlenecks of its Sputnik V coronavirus (COVID-19) vaccine as the output capacity tops 30mn doses a month, the Russian Minister of Industry and Trade Denis Manturov told reporters at the annual St Petersburg International Economic Forum (SPIEF) on June 3.
+Russia is starting to overcome production bottlenecks of its Sputnik V coronavirus (COVID-19) vaccine as output capacity tops 30mn doses a month, the Russian Minister of Industry and Trade Denis Manturov told reporters at the annual St Petersburg International Economic Forum (SPIEF) on June 3.

 "Russian enterprises can now produce about 30mn doses of Sputnik V vaccine per month," he said.
 According to the minister, enterprises are ready to cover Russia’s needs for mass vaccination.

 To date, the Sputnik V vaccine has been registered in 66 countries with a total population of over 3.2bn people.
 However, the lack of facilities have meant Russia has only been able to meet about 8% of its export orders.
-And it can only export what it has as the Russian population remain deeply distrustful of the vaccine and have refused to take it.
+And it can only export what it has, as the Russian population remain deeply distrustful of the vaccine and have refused to take it.

-The soverign wealth fund, the Russian Direct Investment Fund (RDIF), has been pouring money into setting up new factories to the extent that Russia’s industrial production got a visible bump in the last quarter of 2020 from all the extra investment; the pharmaceutical industry registered a big gain in the statistics for the first time as a result of the money flowing into the sector.
+The sovereign wealth fund, the Russian Direct Investment Fund (RDIF), has been pouring money into setting up new factories to the extent that Russia’s industrial production got a visible bump in the last quarter of 2020 from all the extra investment; the pharmaceutical industry registered a big gain in the statistics for the first time as a result of the money flowing into the sector.

 In lieu of adequate production at home the RDIF has also been funding the establishment of production facilities in partner countries like Turkey and Belarus.